Gaza Peace Talks Enter Their Second Day On The War’s Anniversary

 A growing number of experts, including those commissioned by a U.N. body, have said Israel’s offensive in Gaza amounts to genocide — an accusation Israel vehemently denies.

-On Tuesday at the area attacked by Hamas two years ago, thousands of Israelis gathered to pay tribute to loved ones who were killed and kidnapped.
+On Tuesday, thousands of Israelis gathered at an area attacked by Hamas two years ago to pay tribute to loved ones who were killed and kidnapped.
 An explosion echoed across the fields following the launch of a rocket in northern Gaza.
 No damage or injuries were reported.

-In Gaza City, residents said Israeli attacks continued until Tuesday’s early hours.
+In Gaza City, residents said Israeli attacks continued until early Tuesday.
 There were no immediate reports of casualties.

 “We pray to God that this war will end as soon as possible, today instead of tomorrow,” Sanaa Adwan, a displaced woman, said in Khan Younis on Monday.